 - According to CDC, people are considered fully vaccinated 2 weeks after their 2nd dose in a 2-dose series (Pfizer or Moderna vaccine), or 2 weeks after a single-dose vaccine (Johnson Janssen vaccine).
 Your technician is fully vaccinated.
-If you are fully vaccinated, face masks is optional.
-In line with CDC guidance, if you are fully vaccinated but have a condition or taking medications that weakens your immune system, or if you are not fully vaccinated, the face mask is mandatory.
-A not fully vaccinated client would be offered a free mask.
+Even if you are fully vaccinated, CDC recommends face mask indoors to maximize protection from Delta variant and prevent possibly spreading to others.
+In line with CDC guidance, if you are fully vaccinated but have a condition or taking medications that weakens your immune system, or if you are not fully vaccinated, the face mask should be worn.

 - No visitor(s) would be allowed with the client at anytime during the appointment.
 The guest(s) must wait outside in the vehicle.

 - Please bring along a government issued photo ID; it is a state requirement for any tattoo procedure.